ember-learn/deprecation-app/content/ember/v6/deprecate-object-proxy.md

 ### Adding/Overriding Properties

-If you had computed properties on your proxy or were using it to add or override behavior, you can use a native `Proxy` to intercept property access.
+If you had computed properties on your proxy or were using it to add or override behavior, you often don't need a proxy at all.
+You can simply add a getter to the object:

 Before: